Healthy narcissism: Impact of healthy v. destructive narcissistic managers

 Lubit compared healthily narcissistic managers versus destructively narcissistic managers for their long-term impact on organizations.

 In a separate but related distinction, American psychoanalyst and anthropologist Michael Maccoby makes the case for “productive narcissists.”
 Maccoby posits that productive narcissists are ideal leaders in moments of socio-economic upheaval.
 He credits them with an innate skill set he calls "strategic intelligence," which includes foresight, systems thinking, visioning, motivating, and partnering.
-Maccoby is clear that that narcissistic leadership doesn’t necessarily lead to success, as narcissists who lacking strategic intelligence ultimately fail.
+Maccoby is clear that narcissistic leadership doesn’t necessarily lead to success, as narcissists who lack strategic intelligence ultimately fail.